Robotic Monitoring of Colorimetric Leaf Sensors for Precision Agriculture: Introduction

 \section{Introduction}

-With the increasing global population, precision farming is necessary to meet increased food demands and reduce food waste.
-Mobile robots with on-board sensing are well-suited for precision agriculture tasks, as they can persistently monitor crops at the plant level and provide mitigation strategies depending on crop conditions.
+The growing global population mandates precision farming to meet increased food demands and reduce food waste~\cite{WorldBank2022}.
+Mobile robots with onboard sensing are well-suited for precision agriculture tasks, as they can persistently monitor crops at the plant level and provide mitigation strategies depending on crop conditions.
 However, to better understand and improve crop growth, we must introduce new technologies in precision farming that can measure plant stress indicators more accurately.
-More precise information will allow farmers to consistently provide optimal growing conditions and maximize yield. \VM{Ideally all of these sentences would cite other work to provide context for this motivation.}
+More timely and precise information will enable farmers to better manage their farms to optimize growth and maximize yield. \VM{Ideally all of these sentences would cite other work to provide context for this motivation.}

-Current remote sensing technologies used in precision agriculture are limiting as they provide information that indirectly measure crop health traits.
-Such sensing technology includes RGB, multispectral, hyperspectral, and LiDAR imaging on either aerial or ground robot platforms \cite{mulla2013twenty}. \VM{Seems to make the same argument as the abstract and is essentially repeated text.} These systems measure crop or soil reflectance and canopy structure. \Alice{Expand.} The data collected with these methods serve as a proxy for crop health traits.

-More advanced technologies, on the other hand, are able to acquire data that indicate plant stress more directly.
-Plant stress can be estimated by monitoring leaf moisture and temperature, soil pH and nitrogen content, to name a few.
-Low-cost, distributable sensors are capable of measuring these plant stress indicators and present an opportunity to advance real-time monitoring and spatial mapping of crop health traits \cite{weiss2020remote}.
-To this end, we co-design a sensor-detector system based on colorimetric leaf sensors that directly measure plant stress indicators and passively communicate this information through optical signals detectable by a robot with on-board imaging.

-The contributions of this work include: \begin{enumerate} \item a passive, optical-metasurface-based, colorimetric leaf sensor that can respond to changes in the local environmental variables that affect crop health whose resonance spectrum we measure outdoors; \item the design and build of a low-cost, lightweight ground robot platform, \textsc{beast}, integrated with a novel hyperspectral imaging system for detecting and measuring deployed leaf sensors; and \item a pipeline that performs colorimetric leaf sensor detection from online RGB images, visual servoing for hyperspectral reflectance imaging with a hyperspectral camera and motorized mirror. \end{enumerate}